Two of my favourites have birthdays today.

 Dustin made it back to the majors again in June of 2013.
 It was a pretty emotional moment.
 I remember standing and cheering at home.
 He would make 25 relief appearances with a 2.45 ERA with 12 walks and 26 strikeouts in 25.2 innings.
 We were hopeful again.

 McGowan started the 2014 season in the Jays rotation.
 He made 8 starts, had a 5.08 ERA, and they decided that he should be back to the bullpen.
-He ended up making 45 relief appearances, with a 3.35 ERA, holding batters to a .215/.284/.405 batting line.
+He made 45 relief appearances, with a 3.35 ERA, holding batters to a .215/.284/.405 batting line.
 We thought maybe we had a future closer.

 After the season, the Jays declined his $4 million option, an understandable decision, and left as a free agent.
-From there, he bounced around, Dodgers, Phillies, Marlins, Rays, and Marlins again.
+He bounced around, Dodgers, Phillies, Marlins, Rays, and Marlins again.
 He’d pitch in 132 games, from 2015 to 2017, with a 4.29 ERA.
 In 168 innings, he allowed 80 walks and had 148 strikeouts.

-He’s among the ranks of hundreds of pitchers for whom we wonder ‘what if?’.
+He’s among the hundreds of pitchers for whom we wonder ‘what if?’.

 Happy Birthday, Dustin.
 I hope it is a good one.